nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Delete an applicant**

-**Guarantees:**
-* Once an applicant is deleted, the applicant will be removed from the database and the user will no longer be able to view the applicant from the list.

 **MSS**

-1. User request to delete an applicant in TrackAScholar.
+1. User requests to delete an applicant in TrackAScholar.
-2. TrackAScholar removes the specified applicant. <br>
+2. TrackAScholar deletes the specified applicant. <br>
    Use case ends.

 **Extensions**